awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure.md

 In this structure:

 ** **version** **
 This section specifies the version of the AppSpec file\.
 Do not change this value\.
 It is required\.
 Currently, the only allowed value is **0\.0**\.
-It is reserved by AWS CodeDeploy for future use\.
+It is reserved by CodeDeploy for future use\.
 Specify **version** with a string\.

 ** **resources** **